SSWConsulting/SSW.Rules.Content/rules/luis/rule.md

 * Well-trained prebuilt entities (e.g. Person names, date and time, geographic locations)
 * A user friendly GUI portal where you can create, test and publish LUIS apps with just a couple of clicks

+## Intents and User Utterances
 To build a LUIS application, you need to classify different utterances that a user might ask into specific "intents".

-When creating intents, there is a chance you could come across several intents with very similar utterances.
+In LUIS, you can achieve that by defining distinct intents and adding example user utterances in each of them.

+## Entities
+To perform custom logic for a recognize result (e.g. retrieve developers data from database when user asks "Who is working on SophieBot"), the bot needs a variable to extract the subject user was asking about ("SophieBot" in the former case).

+In LUIS, you can achieve that by defining entities in user utterances.

+## Features
+To improve prediction accuracy, LUIS needs a better understanding on the core concept of the intents (e.g. "What's xxx's skills" is all about quering someone's **skills** whenever the user used "skill", "experience", "technology" or even another format of phrase, so **skill** can be the core concept in this intent).

+In LUIS, you can achieve that by defining features on intents.
+A feature is often a phrase list but can also be an entity.

+## Best Practise
 In order to make LUIS' recognition more precise, the best practise is to:

 * **Do** define distinct intents
 ::: bad